anderslanglands/light_comparison/README.md

 # Contents of This Repository

+## `renders`
+Directory containing source renders for each scene/attribute combination, for each renderer

+## `light_comparison.nk`
+Nuke script used to generate the contact sheet images

 ## `light_comparison.hip`
 Houdini project used to create USDs for testing, and to perform comparison renders in Solaris of Karma and Arnold (and eventually RIS hopefully).
 That was used to generate the following USD layers: